Our Approach to Fighting Global Malnutrition

 - Systems must change.

 Robust evidence about what works, why, and how, is critical to ending malnutrition.
-The Eleanor Crook Foundation will support evidence generation towards the implementation of proven and promising nutrition interventions at scale.
+The Eleanor Crook Foundation will support evidence generation towards the implementation of proven and promising malnutrition interventions at scale.
 Recognizing that evidence alone is insufficient to driving impact, ECF will also support a community of partners poised to translate that evidence into the reform of policies, guidelines, and implementation approaches that will allow for delivery of nutrition programs to be truly sustainable at scale.

 - Priorities must change.